Melodiepo/ucl-machine-learning-msc/README.md

 # UCL MSc Machine Learning Repository

-This repository consolidates materials, assignments, and notes from four core modules in the MSc Machine Learning program at UCL.
+This repository consolidates materials, assignments, and notes from core modules in the MSc Machine Learning program at UCL 2024/25.

 ## Repository Structure